 How to apply:

-Please decide first which of the Economy, Foreign Relations or Public Policy & Society programs you wish to apply to.
+Please decide first which of the Economy, Foreign Relations, Public Policy & Society or Science, Technology & Innovation programs you wish to apply to.
 Here are some of the topics that might be covered:

 - Economy: China's economic development; industrial policy; trade; FDI/ODI; monetary policy; financial markets

-- Foreign Relations: China's foreign policy; security and defence policies; EU-China relations; BRI; Digital and Health Silk Roads
+- Foreign Relations: China's foreign, security and defence policies; Belt and Road Initiative; EU-China and Europe-China relations

 - Public Policy & Society: China's domestic politics; environmental policy; human rights; Chinese media; social credit system; Hong Kong